turingschool/front-end-curriculum/lessons/module-1/dev-skills-pseudocoding.md

 We will write pseudocode in the space where we will eventually write code.
 We won't just think about it in our heads.
 This is important!
 Draw a line on your map!
 If you try to memorize your route through unfamiliar cities and roads, when you're actually driving, you're sure to forget something or to get lost or distracted.
 If you wrote it down, you can be reminded of where you're trying to go.

+### Reflect

+Take some time to reflect on the following questions and then we will share out as a class.

+- Why do you think we write our pseudocode down?
+Can you think of a time where not writing something down ended up backfiring?

 <section class="call-to-action">
 ### Your First Pseudocode